-The second wave of the pandemic led to the peak of the biggest crisis that air transport has suffered in our country, with the airports operated by the Company showing a 79.3% drop in total passenger traffic in the first half of the year and an 83.6% drop in international passenger traffic compared to the respective figures in the first half of 2019.
+The second wave of the pandemic led to the peak of the biggest crisis that air transport has suffered in our country, with the airports operated by the Company showing a 75.7% drop in total passenger traffic in the first half of the year and an 79.6% drop in international passenger traffic compared to the respective figures in the first half of 2019.

 However, after the lifting of the measures from 15 May 2021, which marked a mild resumption of the tourist season, several airlines responded positively with the launch of routes to our country, while we managed to welcome numerous new routes to our airports in the midst of the pandemic.
-This important development, as well as the fact that the country remained coordinated both in its pandemic management policies and stable in the framework of entry requirements, inspired confidence among air carriers and those who visited our country during the summer months, and resulted in the extension of the tourist season during the autumn months, up to November, at airports such as Chania and Corfu.
-As a result, total passenger traffic at the airports operated by the Company for the year 2021 managed to be contained, with a 45.3% decrease, reaching a total of 9.13 million passengers compared with 2019.
-However, it is worth noting that compared to the corresponding period of 2020, there was an increase of 88.6%.
+This important development, as well as the fact that the country remained coordinated both in its pandemic management policies and stable in the framework of entry requirements, inspired confidence among air carriers and those who visited our country during the summer months, and resulted in the extension of the tourist season during the autumn months, up to November, at airports such Rodos and Kos.
+As a result, total passenger traffic at the airports operated by the Company for the year 2021 managed to be contained, with a 38.3% drop compared to 2019.

-The Company's operating income stood at €140.0 million in 2021, compared to €248.1 million in 2019, representing an increase of €35.8 million, that is 34.3% compared to the previous financial year.
-In particular, income from air services increased by €54.52 million and income from non-air services dropped by €18.71 million.
-Consumable and service provision costs dropped by €17.47 million to a 21% decrease compared to the year presented for comparison purposes.
+In 2021, operating income saw a 46% increase, going up to $\leq 118.5$ million from $\leq 80.9$ million in 2020.
+In particular, income from air services increased by $\leq 54.3$ million and income from non-air services dropped by $\leq 16.7$ million.
+Consumable and service provision costs dropped by $\leq 16.6$ million to a 25% decrease compared to the year presented for comparison purposes.

 In order to address the impact of the pandemic and the measures to deal with it on the Company's activities, liquidity and financial position, the Management has entered into an agreement with the Greek State, which was ratified by the Greek Parliament's law 4810/2021 on 25 June 2021.
 Under the agreement, the Greek State accepts that Article 30.4 of the Concession Agreement should be applied to compensate the Concessionaire as a result of a State Responsible Event and provides for a setoff of the Concessionaire's compensation with Concession Fees and other arrangements.
 In particular, it was agreed that: